-In October 2015 I had the great pleasure to take part in the fashion show HandiFashion by Mougins in France.
-HandiFashion”, which was created in April 2012 by French journalist Corine Tonarelli, is a national fashion concept showing fashion for all.
+In October 2015, I had the great pleasure to take part in the fashion show HandiFashion by Mougins in France.
+“HandiFashion,” an inclusive fashion show concept created in April 2012 by French journalist Corine Tonarelli.
 It took place in Paris twice and also in Aix-en-Provence and Aubagne.
-Beauty and style are not restricted to able-bodied as can be seen in these days fashion shows/adds with models like Winnie Harlow, Jillian Mercado or Madeline Stuart.
-The Handifashion models (with and without disabilities) were chosen at a casting in June 2015.
-And I should be one of them.
+Beauty and style are not restricted to able-bodied as can be seen in these days fashion shows and adds with models like Winnie Harlow, Jillian Mercado or Madeline Stuart.

 How it all began

 The day of the casting came, and I was very nervous to walk – or let’s better say to “roll” – in front of the jury.
 Luckily my boyfriend decided to give it a try, too as we were told that it could be fun to see us together as a real couple.
-And so the two of us had the chance to do the casting, which made it easier!
+And so the two of us had the chance to do the casting, which made it more comfortable!
 The jury, including Sonia, asked us to present ourselves and we had to answer some questions (like if we had some experience in modeling or acting and how we see fashion in general).
-The funny thing is that I don’t care for fashion trends or brands.
-I simply wear what I like – I’m not very girly or stylish and this I told the jury.
+The funny thing is that I don’t care about fashion trends or brands.
+I only wear what I like – I’m not very girly or stylish and this I told the jury.
 They then turned up the volume, and each of us had to walk up and down the catwalk.
 I liked the song and did what I would do if I were a model.
 My boyfriend and I then walked one more time hand in hand.
-Afterwards, I absolutely had no clue about how I presented myself and if my attempt at “wheeling” up and down the catwalk was good or not.
-Pictures of us were taken and we were recorded on video.
-The jury told us that we would get news in about three weeks time.
+Afterward, I absolutely had no clue about how I presented myself and if my attempt at “wheeling” up and down the catwalk was good enough or not.
+Pictures of us were taken, and we were recorded on video.
+The jury told us that we would get news in about three weeks.

-And there it was – October 31st!
-At 10:30 am we met the whole crew at Eco Parc Mougins and straight away got to work on our choreography.
+In the morning of our big day, we met the whole crew at Eco Parc Mougins and started to work on our choreography.
 The catwalk scenery was just amazing.
-I didn’t expect the Handifashion show to be as professional!
-As we got to know that there would be more than 400 people watching I slightly felt like escaping… !!
-However, there was no time to think about this fact for too long as we had to change into our outfits twice for training.
-The whole group had lunch together which was followed by the final repetition.
-We then had our hair done and got professional makeup (yep, the men too).
-All the girls and boys looked so handsome!
+I didn’t expect the Handifashion show to be that professional!
+After being told that there would be more than 400 people watching, I wanted to escape… However, there was no time to think with the outfit changes and the final repetitions.
+We then had our hair done and got professional makeup.
 When the make-up artist finished my beauty look, it was almost 8 pm!
 Not much time left neither for changing nor for getting ready mentally.
 With my hair and makeup, I felt pretty, which helped me to gain confidence.
-My dressing assistants were adorable, and they made me relax.
-I already heard the opening words of our fantastic host Matthieu Nina and of special guest Noémie Lenoir (international model and actress).
-My heartbeat began to race, my hands got wet, and I felt sick… “Breath, Melanie, breath!”
+My dressing assistants were adorable and helped whenever needed.
+Our fantastic host Matthieu Nina and Noémie Lenoir (international model and actress) opened the show.
+My heartbeat began to race, my hands got wet, and I felt sick… “Breathe in and out, Melanie, in and out!”
 I told myself.
-Just minutes before the opening of Handifashion by Mougins 2015 I felt as if I would faint!
-I only wanted the show to start… I was the fourth or fifth model to walk onto the stage.
-All the other models also couldn’t wait for the show to begin and we all wished us good luck and much fun!
-The DJ played the first song and the models Margot and James opened the show.
+Just minutes before the opening of Handifashion 2015, I felt like fainting!
+If only I had done it already… I was the fourth or fifth model to walk onto the stage.
+Finally, the DJ played the first song, and off we went.

-Then everything happened really fast.
+Then everything happened super fast.
 Our song began to play, and I rolled out on the catwalk in my first outfit.
 So there I was!
 Luckily I didn’t see the audience as the light spots shone right into my face.
 I didn’t even realize the flashlights of all the photographers.
 My first run was over as fast as it began.
 I hurried back to the fitting room and got changed.
-My second outfit showed pretty much skin which made me feel like if I were playing a role – personally I would never even consider wearing a dress like this one…!
-But the job had to be done, and about 20 minutes later I turned back into the spotlight with the beats of Michael Jackson’s “Love never felt so good”.
-The second time I thoroughly enjoyed the moment.
+My second outfit showed pretty much skin, which made me feel as if I was playing a role.
+Admittedly, I would never even consider wearing a dress like this one…!
+But the job had to be done, and about 20 minutes later I turned back into the spotlight with the beats of Michael Jackson’s “Love never felt so good.”
+And this time I thoroughly enjoyed the moment.
 The stress and stage fright were all gone.

 After the fashion show, we had the pleasure to meet Noémie Lenoir.
 Noémie is such a beautiful woman, I’ve seen her in ads and films before and couldn’t believe that she was standing next to us.
 She was adorable and together with my groom we took some pictures.
 Noémie even kissed me on the cheek.
 She said that I did a great job.
 Wow!
 I was so shy that I couldn’t say more than “Thank you!“.
 With the help of my dressing girls, I changed back into my clothes and so did the rest of us.